 How you prepare for blepharoplasty surgery?

-A vision examination to check the eyes prior to surgery.
+An assessment of the eyes prior to surgery.

 What can you expect before the procedure?